- Youth Camps

 JKA Shotokan Karate Website

 Shotokan Karate is a weaponless martial art developed in Okinawa and Japan, emphasizing power and efficiency in combat.
-Skilled karateka defeat their opponents with minimal number of techniques and effort, which is particularly useful when facing multiple opponents.
-Shotokan is distinguished from other martial arts by the linearity and strength of its punches, blocks, and kicks.
-Precise techniques, accompanied by mastery and focus of energy flows and a deep knowledge of the body’s vital points, make this karate style a comprehensive system for self-defense and combat.
+Skilled karateka defeat their opponents with minimal number of techniques and effort and is distinguished from other martial arts by the linearity and strength of its punches, blocks, and kicks.

 The Stanford Judo Club was founded in the Fall of 1980 and has since evolved into a nationally competitive collegiate Judo team.
 We practice Judo for recreation, exercise and self-defense, but our main thrust is competition.
 We compete as individuals in tournaments and as a team in tournaments and intercollegiate meets.